 After walking to the main building, some more walk is needed to go to the immigration counters/gates.

 Counters and gates for Indonesian passport holders are on the left side.
-The immigration took me several minutes, mainly as
+The immigration took me several minutes.

 After passing the immigration, I went to the dingy arrival area.

 As I didn't have any checked luggage to claim, I could proceed to the customs.
 Despite a lot of the others being redirected for scanning, I was let through in no time.

 I was then offered taxi service by the people at the counters, but I rejected it.